 Thanks for thinking of SBS Food to publish your work!

 Food is not just fuel.
 It’s love, family, home, emotion, tradition, health, sickness, ethics and money.
 It’s big business and small satisfactions.
-If you love writing about food and everything it touches on, just as much as you love cooking or eating it, and have a great story idea, we’d like to hear from you.
+If you love creating content based on food and everything it touches on, just as much as you love cooking or eating it, and have a great idea, we’d like to hear from you.

-We accept pitches from all types of digital content creators - writers for articles, recipe developers, video journalists and shooters for video packages, photographers for studio and location assignments, and concepts for web series from production companies (if you have a television prop, pitch it here).
+We accept pitches from all types of digital content creators - writers for articles, recipe developers, video journalists and shooters for video packages, photographers for studio and location assignments, and concepts for web series from production companies (if you have a television prop, pitch it here instead).

 We appreciate that pitching is difficult, so here are some tips from us to make sure your pitch gets our attention.

-"I’m trying to get people to be less afraid of their neighbors.” ~ Jonathan Gould
+"I’m trying to get people to be less afraid of their neighbors.” ~ Jonathan Gold

 - From the Food desk: The latest food news.
 What's happening on plates locally and around the world.